 Barcode scanning has been around for decades, but its importance can never be stressed enough.
 Without barcodes, manufacturers would be forced to rely solely on employees in order to track inventory.
 Even if an employee is vigilant and dependable, he/she is still going to make mistakes.
 Barcode scanning allows for companies to bypass many forms of human error.

 Not only do barcodes save companies from making errors, they allow manufacturing to run much more quickly and smoothly than would otherwise be possible.
-This article will explore the ways in which barcodes can help take a manufacturing company to the next level.
+This article will explore the ways in which barcodes can help take a manufacturing company to the next level with simple scans.

-As products move from organization to organization, or move throughout the supply chain, it is important for companies to be able to keep track of their whereabouts.
+As products move from organization to organization, or move throughout the industrial supply chain, it is important for companies to be able to keep track of their whereabouts.
 It’s always good to know where products are, where they are going, and where they have been.
-Barcoding makes it extremely easy to keep track of products.
+Scanners make it extremely easy to keep track of products or raw materials via their barcodes.
 With one scan of a barcode the history and information of a product can be visible on demand.
 Without barcodes, it would be much harder to keep track of products and much easier to misplace them.